-At the core of this Centre is the spirit of Swadhayaya – Sadhana, to understand the Self in the movement of symbiotic interactions.
-This spirit invites a fine balance between the inward journey and its outward expressions.
+At the core of this Study Centre is the spirit of Swadhayaya – Sadhana – To understand the Self.
+This spirit invites an enriching interaction between the inward journey and its outward expressions.

 Infrastructure to Facilitate the Journey

-To encourage and nurture a seeker’s journey, the following facilities have been planned on the 17-acre serene campus, surrounded by hills and paddy fields
+To encourage and nurture a seeker’s journey, the following facilities have been planned on the 17-acre serene campus, surrounded by hills and paddy fields.

 Farms and Orchards: With the conviction that a simple agrarian lifestyle can be spiritually oriented as well as financially sustainable, around seven acres of land have been earmarked for organic farming of vegetables and fruits.

 Environment Concerns: Tree plantation is one of the precious aspects of the project.
-A large cluster of trees connected with mythology and tradition has found a proud place in the heart of the Centre.
+A large cluster of trees connected with Ayurveda, mythology and tradition has found a place in the heart of the Centre.

-A Yogi has envisioned a space for Yajna Karma – a sacred offering from the core of ones being.
-We invite you to be part of this vision and make offerings of participation and commitment.
+A Yogi has envisioned a space for Yajna Karma – a sacred offering from the core of one’s being.
+We invite you to be part of this vision and make offerings of participation and commitment